-To make every consumer experience as relevant and personalized as possible, the company implemented Marketing Cloud, currently live across 13 brands.
-With Marketing Cloud Personalization, L’Oréal builds individual consumer journeys, delivered through preferred channels such as email and social media, from real-time and historical data.
+To make every consumer experience as relevant and personalised as possible, the company implemented Marketing Cloud, currently live across 13 brands.
+With Marketing Cloud Personalisation, L’Oréal builds individual consumer journeys, delivered through preferred channels such as email and social media, from real-time and historical data.
 This allows the company to send consumers tailored product recommendations, beauty advice, or special offers automatically — wherever they prefer to shop.

 For instance, when consumers use the skin diagnosis service on Lancôme’s mobile site, the company can email them their results and continue the engagement by recommending tailored regimens and products.
 If their shopping journey gets disturbed by a phone call or an urgent text message, the engagement doesn’t have to end there.
 Using Journey Builder, Lancôme can send consumers automated abandoned cart emails so they can pick up exactly where they left off.

-‘‘Messaging based on shopping habits and use of Salesforce services powers our quest to bring greater personalization, relevance, and satisfaction to our consumers in this ever-evolving and complex beauty consumer journey,” said Asmita Dubey, Chief Digital & Marketing Officer.
+‘‘Messaging based on shopping habits and use of Salesforce services powers our quest to bring greater personalisation, relevance, and satisfaction to our consumers in this ever-evolving and complex beauty consumer journey,” said Asmita Dubey, Chief Digital & Marketing Officer.